HydraMeshnet/developer-portal/glossary.md

 ### DNS

-Decentralized Naming System similar to the <a href="https://en.wikipedia.org/wiki/Domain_Name_System" target="_blank">Domain Name System</a> to provide a decentralized, consensus based solution for resolving data under schema restricted domains.</p>
+Decentralized Naming System similar to the <a href="https://en.wikipedia.org/wiki/Domain_Name_System" target="_blank">Domain Name System</a> to provide a decentralized, consensus-based solution for resolving data under schema-restricted domains.</p>

 Read more about on its [dedicated page](/dns).

 ### DNS Principal

 An authentication method that can be used to authenticate when applying DNS operations.
-Currently it can only be a public key, while later we plan to use DIDs as well.
+Currently it can only be a public key, we plan to enable DIDs later as well.